Ambassadors

 The Highland Leo Club is a Junior Lions Club.
 The Leo Club focuses on community service projects within the Highland Community.
 Sponsor: Dawn Steiner

 The Math Team competes in Southwest Math Conference Competitions with the opportunity to advance to the ICTM Regional Competition.
-Sponsors: Valerie Kimmle and Jessica Whittington
+Sponsors: Jessica Whittington and Reagan Crask

 Model United Nations (U.N.), which began in 1927 at Harvard University, was created to give students the opportunity to put themselves in the shoes of the actual ambassadors of today’s U.N.
 Delegates learned how to research, speak publicly, debate, and think critically.
 Sponsors: Ron Holt and Daniel Podwojski